 New Town

-New Town is a must see district during your 3 Day Itinerary Edinburgh, Scotland.
+New Town is a must see district during your visit to Edinburgh, Scotland.
 Both graceful and grand, the architecture is astounding.

 The development of New Town dates to the late 1700s.
-The Old Town was overcrowded with residents that packed into the multi-storied tenements within the confines of the walls.
+The Old Town was overcrowded with residents packed into multi-storied tenements.
 Chimney smoke filled the air and the foul smell of sewage from the lake wafted through the streets, earning Edinburgh the unflattering nickname, Auld Reekie (Old Smokey).

-Thus, it was decided that Edinburgh should expand to the north – and architect James Craig won the honors to design the elegant New Town.
+Thus, it was decided to expand to the north – and architect James Craig won the honors to design the elegant New Town.
 The district was planned in a grid and was developed with grand Georgian homes lining the streets.

-Fun Fact: The Medieval Old Town and Georgian New Town sit in striking contrast – and together (along with Calton Hill and West End) are a UNESCO World Heritage Site.
+Fun Fact: The Medieval Old Town and Georgian New Town sit in striking contrast – but together are a UNESCO World Heritage Site.

 Princes Street Gardens

 Taking a walk through Princes Street Garden is one of the leisurely activities in Edinburgh.
-Sights to see in the park include the Floral Clock, the ornate Ross Fountain and the many memorials scattered throughout the landscape.
+Sights to see include the Floral Clock, the ornate Ross Fountain and the many memorials scattered throughout the landscape.

 Pro Tip: Free, local events and live music often take place at the Ross Band Stand.